What Do You Do When Insurance Policies Do Not Cover Your Loss?

 By law, Illinois drivers are required to have auto insurance.
 Specifically, Illinois drivers must carry bodily injury liability limits of $20,000 per person and $40,000 per accident.
 NOTE: As of January 1, 2015, the minimum insurance coverage for liability in a motor vehicle accident is $25,000 per person and $50,000 per accident.

 If you’ve been seriously injured in a car accident, you realize that these legal limits often do not even cover medical bills, much less compensation you properly for your pain and suffering.
 Just because someone doesn’t have enough insurance doesn’t mean you should have to suffer financially.
-If you also have full coverage with underinsured or uninsured policies, your own auto insurance policy can cover you for the difference.
+If you also have can insurance coverage with underinsured or uninsured policies, your own auto insurance policy can cover you for the difference.
 These policies are very particular, and need to be adhered to very carefully.

 Our attorneys at Hall, Rustom & Fritz handle these cases routinely.
 Insurance law can be extremely complicated.
 Our lawyers have years of experience and know how to deal with insurance companies.